vegastexteditor/vegas-legacy/Readme.md

   desktop applications.
 While allowing for existence on the web as well.

-  Target desktop platforms include, Titanium Desktop, Future versions of adobe air and any other desktop environments which may provide a JavaScript API to the file system and some portions of the operating system.
+  Target desktop platforms include, Titanium Desktop, Future versions of adobe air and any other desktop environments which may provide a desktop GUI and provides an API to the file system and some portions of the operating system.

  Usability Goals
 =====================